-TABLE 8: 2022 MEASURE J RESIDENTIAL ALLOCATION STATUS AS OF JULY 1, 2022 Urban Rural Total Allocations Set by Board of Supervisors (1) 98+69 = 167 32+14 = 46 130+83 = 213 Allocations Granted 20 6 26 Remaining Allocations Available (1) 78 +69 = 147 26 +14 = 40 104+83 = 187 (1) Carryover of 69 urban units and 14 rural units from 2021.
+TABLE 8: 2023 MEASURE J RESIDENTIAL ALLOCATION STATUS AS OF JULY 1, 2023 Urban Rural Total Allocations Set by Board of Supervisors (1) 193+58 = 251 63+20= 83 256+78=334 Allocations Granted (as of 7/1/2023) 14 10 24 Remaining Allocations Available (2) 179+58=237 53+20=73 237+73=310

+(1) Includes carryover of 58 urban units and 20 rural units from 2022.

-Table 8 summarizes the status of the Measure J residential allocation system for 2022.
-As of July 1, a total of 26 allocations have been granted, which is higher than last year when the County had granted 21 allocations as of July 1.
+Table 8 summarizes the status of the Measure J residential allocations for 2023.
+As of July 1, 2023, a total of 24 allocations have been granted, showing a small decrease compared to last year, when 26 allocations had been granted as of July 1.

-Despite this slight increase, this year's allocation rate continues the trend of relatively low building permit activity over the last decade, particularly since the 2008-10 recession.
-The continued slowdown of development throughout the County in the past year and a half is likely also a result of the COVID-19 pandemic.
-In March 2020, local and state public safety requirements, such as stay-at-home orders and social distancing, as well as related economic impacts may have significantly reduced demand for residential building permits over the past year and a half.
-With only 26 allocations granted out of the 213 allocations available for 2022, 187 allocations are still available for this year.
-Staff anticipates that this will provide ample allocations for the remainder of 2022 in both the rural and urban areas of unincorporated Santa Cruz County.
+This year's allocation rate continues the trend of relatively low building permit activity over the last decade, particularly since the 2008-10 recession.
+The continued slowdown of development throughout the County in the past two years is likely also a result of the COVID-19 pandemic.
+In March 2020, local and state public safety requirements, such as stay-at-home orders and social distancing, as well as related economic impacts may have significantly reduced demand for residential building permits over the past two years.
+With only 24 allocations granted out of the 334 allocations available for 2023, 310 allocations are still available for this year.
+Staff anticipates that this will provide ample allocations for the remainder of 2023 in both the rural and urban areas of unincorporated Santa Cruz County.